alitkbbl/Semantic-Plagiarism-Engine/README.md

 This installs the runtime dependencies (`numpy`, `pandas`, `click`), `pytest` for the test suite, and the `plagiarism_engine` package itself in editable mode.
 A console entry point `plagiarism-engine` is also installed; it is exactly equivalent to `python -m plagiarism_engine.cli`.

-> ⚠️ **Already have another copy of this project installed?**
-> `pip install -e .` registers an editable link to whichever folder you run it from.
-If you've downloaded this project more than once, re-run `pip uninstall -y plagiarism-engine && pip install --no-build-isolation -e .` from the copy you're actually working in, or Python may silently import code from a different, older copy on disk.

 ---